 Michelle Lazarus – PhD

-Dr Lazarus is a Senior Lecturer in the Department of Anatomy and Developmental Biology in the School of Biomedical Sciences, within the Faculty of Medicine, Nursing and Health Sciences at Monash University.
+Dr Lazarus is an Associate Professor in the Department of Anatomy and Developmental Biology in the School of Biomedical Sciences, within the Faculty of Medicine, Nursing and Health Sciences at Monash University.
 She is a Monash Education Academy Fellow and an Affiliate Member of the Monash Centre for Health Professions Education (link to MCSHE website).
 Her research focuses on healthcare education; specifically on improving learned classroom knowledge application to the clinical setting.
 She earned her PhD and did her post-doctoral work in the USA before moving to Australia in 2015.
 Michelle’s own experiences as a patient, both prior to and following anatomy training, sparked her interest in increasing community engagement with the discipline of anatomy.
 She is the creator, developer, and facilitator of the @AskAnatomist twitter feed.

 Kris Nagy – BIT (Multimedia), MTeach

-Along with the usual work that is required, he provides technical and developmental support for the creation of the podcast, including the use of technologies required; To this end, he works with Dr Lazarus to produce the podcast, edits the episodes, and ensures a consistent quality is maintained for each episode that is created.
+Along with the usual work that is required, he provides technical and developmental support for the creation of the podcast, including the use of technologies required; To this end, he works with Dr Lazarus to co-produce the podcast, edits the episodes, and ensures a consistent quality is maintained for each episode that is created.

 He is also responsible for updating and maintaining the Ask Anatomist website, along with organising the release of each new episode.